 Great signage for hiking the Bruce Trail.

-Not child friendly: Parents should be cautious when hiking with children, with no guardrails and steep 200-foot drops at the lookout.
+Safety: Parents should be cautious when hiking with children, with no guardrails and steep 200-foot drops at the lookout.

-Things To Do in Lion’s Head
+Things to Do in Lion’s Head, Ontario

 • Save